 (a) Litter tax.
 The gross proceeds of sales of certain products, including food for human or pet consumption, are subject to litter tax.
 RCW 82.19.020.
 Litter tax does not apply to sales of agricultural products that are exempt from B&O tax under RCW 82.04.330.
 RCW 82.19.050.
-Thus, farmers are not subject to litter tax on wholesale sales of agricultural products but are liable for litter tax on the gross proceeds of retail sales of agricultural products that constitute food for human or pet consumption. ((Also)) In addition, farmers that manufacture products for use and consumption within this state (e.g., a farmer who produces wine from grapes that the farmer has grown) may be liable for litter tax measured by the value of the products manufactured. ((Refer to chapter 82.19 RCW and WAC 458-20-243 (Litter tax))) For more information about the litter tax see chapter 82.19 RCW and WAC 458-20-243.
+Thus, farmers are not subject to litter tax on wholesale sales of agricultural products but are liable for litter tax on the gross proceeds of retail sales of agricultural products that constitute food for human or pet consumption.
+In addition, farmers that manufacture products for use and consumption within this state (e.g., a farmer who produces wine from grapes that the farmer has grown) may be liable for litter tax measured by the value of the products manufactured.
+For more information about the litter tax see chapter 82.19 RCW and WAC 458-20-243.

-Example 5.
+- Example 5.
 RD Orchards (RD) grows apples at its orchards.
 Most apples are sold at wholesale, but RD operates a seasonal roadside fruit stand from which it sells apples at retail.
 The wholesale sales of apples are exempt from both B&O and litter taxes.
 The retail sales of apples are subject to retailing B&O and litter taxes but are exempt from sales tax because the apples are sold as a food product for human consumption.
-Refer to subsection (((7))) (9)(d) of this rule for more information about the retail sales tax exemption applicable to sales of food products for human consumption.
+Refer to subsection (9)(d) of this rule for more information about the retail sales tax exemption applicable to sales of food products for human consumption. - ess.

-(b) Farmers using agricultural products in a manufacturing process.
 The B&O tax exemption provided by RCW 82.04.330 does not apply to any person selling manufactured substances or articles.
 Thus, farmers who manufacture products using agricultural products that they have grown, raised, or produced are subject to manufacturing B&O tax on the value of products manufactured.
 Farmers who sell their manufactured products at retail or wholesale in the state of Washington are also generally subject to the retailing or wholesaling B&O tax, as the case may be.
 In such cases, a multiple activities tax credit (MATC) may be available.
-Refer to WAC 458-20-136 (Manufacturing, processing for hire, fabricating) and WAC 458-20-19301 (Multiple activities tax credits), respectively, for more information about the manufacturing B&O tax and the MATC.

-(i) Manufacturing fresh fruits and vegetables.
+Refer to WAC 458-20-136 (Manufacturing, processing for hire, fabricating) and WAC 458-20-19301 (Multiple activities tax credits), respectively, for more information about the manufacturing B&O tax and the MATC. - (i) Manufacturing fresh fruits and vegetables.
 RCW 82.04.4266 provides a B&O tax exemption to persons manufacturing fresh fruits or vegetables by canning, preserving, freezing, processing, or dehydrating fresh fruits or vegetables.
-For purposes of this rule, "fruits" and "vegetables" does not include marijuana.
+For purposes of this rule, "fruits" and "vegetables" does not include cannabis.